mlevison/APR-Markdown-Export/post/forecasting-metrics-and-the-lies-that-a-single-number-tell-us/index.md

   - "scrum-team"
   - "work-environment"
 coverImage: "photodune-1447482-measures-xs.jpg"
+excerpt: 'This post has now been replaced by the updated and expanded [Red-Yellow-Green Status'
 ---

 This post has now been replaced by the updated and expanded [Red-Yellow-Green Status Reports and Other Models - How They Should and Shouldn’t Be Used](/blog/red-yellow-green-or-rygrag-reports-how-they-hide-the-truth.html) post.
 Please update all bookmarks and links accordingly.